It’s more than french toast, sweet potato pie, and being there.

 (Stock photo from the joyofbaking.com)

-Not because I really wanted French toast (or because I want to start having all my posts revolve around my thoughts while I’m in the bathroom), but because of what French toast symbolizes for me.
+Not because I really wanted french toast, or because I want to start having all my posts revolve around my thoughts while I’m in the bathroom, but because of what french toast means to me.

 (Featured photo is my grandmother serving food to my uncle.
 Something I can assure you happened often.
 He’s a big boy.)

-So whether she would have owned up to it or not, love is what made that French toast and those moments so special.
-Love and lots of butter.
+So whether she would have owned up to it or not, love is what made that french toast and those moments so special.

 Man, those were some good times.
 Sadly, I don’t have those Sundays anymore, or my grandmother, or her cooking.